skip to main |

 I made a small protective cloche from offcuts of Chicken Wire, to keep the birds off the Lettuce.

 I planted more Sweetcorn today, as a succession crop, the ones in the background were planted about a month ago and are doing well.
+I also planted more Kale too, so we should have a continuous crop for later in the year.

 And with the help of my Petrol Strimmer, I trimmed the path edges, so you can see from one end of the plot to the other now :)